We’ve been to the Dominican Republic a few times and for those traveling to this paradise for the first time, I’ve summarized a few things:

 Tip5 – Mobile phone – Roaming

 The cell phone is in flight mode and I would turn it off in the hotel and go to the WLAN.
 Turn off roaming and also turn off mobile data.
 Smartphones and the apps update themselves in the background and there always flow a few data, which is really expensive in the country!
 So only use WLAN and nothing more.

 Tip6 – Entry

-You need a passport that is valid for at least 6 months, an identity card is not possible.
-In the past you needed a tourist visa for the Dominican Republic, but now it is booked with the trip and you don’t need to buy any extra.
-When you enter the country, you only have to fill out a form to bring in money or valuables.
-They also want to know your passport number, flight number, airline and hotel.
-You should have these data ready
+You need a passport that is still valid for at least 6 months, ID card is not possible.
+In the past, you needed a tourist visa for the Dominican Republic, but this is now booked by the tour operator with the trip and you no longer need to buy one.

 Tip7 – Suitcase weight